MarketSquare/robotframework-browser/README.md

 [Robotidy](https://robotidy.readthedocs.io/en/stable/).
 Install library with Robotidy, run install with:
 `pip install robotframework-browser[tidy]`.
 Starting from 18.3.0 release, library will provide external Robotidy [transformer](https://robotidy.readthedocs.io/en/stable/external_transformers.html).
-Transformer provided by Browser library can be run with command: `rfbrowser transform --trasformer-name /path/to/tests`.
-Exmaple:
+Transformer provided by Browser library can be run with command: `rfbrowser transform --transformer-name /path/to/tests`.
+Example:
-`rfbrowser ransform --wait-until-network-is-idle /path/to/tests` would transform deprecated `Wait Until Network Is Idle` keyword to `Wait For Load State` keyword.
+`rfbrowser transform --wait-until-network-is-idle /path/to/tests` would transform deprecated `Wait Until Network Is Idle` keyword to `Wait For Load State` keyword.
 To see full list of transformers provided by Browser library, run
 command: `rfbrowser transform --help`.